athompson1991/AlphaVantageClient/README.md

 ### Step One: Set API Key

-First, set your API key:
+First, set your API key (Note: this is a 100% fake API key.
+Get key [here](https://www.alphavantage.co/support/#api-key) if you don't already have one):

 ```{r}
 setAPIKey("ABCD")